 Miss Stevenson also advised that the draft budgets will be incorporated into the Council's draft 2018-2028 Long Term Plan which will be released for consultation in March 2018.
 Once the plan is finalised (and subject to any changes resulting from submissions), the budgets shown for 2018/2019 will be used to set rates for the financial year beginning 1 July 2018.

-Moved Deputy Chairperson Hamill, seconded Member Kevern recommendations a to c, d and e with changes as indicated (with strikethrough and underline) and resolved:
+Moved Deputy Chairperson Small, seconded Chairperson Straith recommendations a to d and e with changes (as indicated in strikethrough and underline) and resolved: